 In an ack-enabled multi-TID A-MPDU, the EOF field of each A-MPDU subframe carrying a frame that solicits an Ack frame acknowledgment shall be set to 1.
 The EOF field of all other A-MPDU subframes carrying frames shall be set to 0.

+The TXOP holder may transmit an ack-enabled multi-TID A-MPDU to the TXOP responder if the TXOP holder has received from the TXOP responder an HE Capabilities element where the Multi-TID Aggregation Rx Support subfield is nonzero and the Ack-Enabled Aggregation Support subfield is 1.
+Otherwise the TXOP holder shall not transmit an ack-enabled multi-TID A-MPDU to the TXOP responder.

+The RD Responder may transmit an ack-enabled multi-TID A-MPDU to the TXOP holder if the RD Responder has received from the TXOP holder an HE Capabilities element where the Multi-TID Aggregation Rx Support subfield is nonzero and the Ack-Enabled Aggregation Support subfield is 1.
+Otherwise the RD Responder shall not transmit an ack-enabled multi-TID A-MPDU to the TXOP holder.

+The TXOP responder can transmit an ack-enabled multi-TID A-MPDU to the TXOP holder in an HE TB PPDU as defined in 27.5.3.4 A-MPDU contents in an HE TB PPDU if the TXOP Responder has received from the TXOP holder an HE Capabilities element where the Multi-TID Aggregation Rx Support subfield is nonzero and the Ack-Enabled Aggregation Support subfield is 1.

 A STA that receives an ack-enabled multi-TID A-MPDU responds as defined in 27.4.4 (Per-PPDU acknowledgment selection rules).

 A STA that transmits an ack-enabled multi-TID A-MPDU that contains at least two MPDUs with different TIDs carried in A-MPDU subframes that have the EOF field equal to 1 shall ignore the immediate response if it is an Ack frame.